 Most interesting were these inlays that had talismanic significance.
 Often the star of Bethlehem was seen placed on the checkpiece; or the crescent moon, the symbol of the virgin; or a bird representing the human soul, or the heart, with the lower tip twisted slightly – an ancient Christian symbol of the fifth wound of Christ.
 Additional elaborate decorations were reserved for the hinged brass patchbox cover that was characteristic of the Kentucky Rifle.
 The same engravers who were employed to ornament guns and pistols also worked for silversmiths.

 What made the rifle so much more accurate than the smoothbore musket?
 The principal reason was the tight fit of the ball and the rotating motion given to it by spiral grooves cut into the barrel.
 The rifle was named for the German word riffein, meaning to groove.
 The spinning motion made the ball travel in a flatter trajectory than a musket ball which tumbled when shot.
 This action allowed the bullet to find its target more accurately and with greater velocity.
-This was not a new principal, as arrows were made to spin by feathers, and javelin throwers gave a twist of his hand when releasing the spear.
+This was not a new principal, as arrows were made to spin by feathers, and javelin throwers gave a twist of their hand when releasing the spear.

 Since the ball was only slightly smaller than the barrel and was wrapped in a patch of greased linen or leather to make it fit more snugly in the tube, the rifle bullet had much greater gas pressure behind it than the loose fitting musket ball.
-Therefore, this increase of pressure along with the small caliber resulted in a higher velocity and greater distance.
+Therefore, this increase of pressure along with the small caliber, resulted in a higher velocity and greater distance.

 The length of American rifles ranged from fifty-one to sixty-six inches and weighed from seven to eleven pounds.
 Calibers varied from .37 to .61 with the usual grooves cut in the barrel numbering seven, some of which were straight, while others had a left or right twist.